vectorgrp/sil-kit/README.rst

 It is often helpful to specify a directory where the build should be installed.
 With cmake, this can be configured via the variable CMAKE_INSTALL_PREFIX.
-E.g., to installed the integration bus into a folder called "install" next to the build folder, run cmake as follows::
+E.g., to installed the SIL Kit into a folder called "install" next to the build folder, run cmake as follows::

     cmake -DCMAKE_INSTALL_PREFIX=../install ..